tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/times_and_dates.rst

 In astrodynamics, the use of a Julian day (full days since 12:00 on 01-01-4713BC of the Julian calendar) or modified Julian day (full days since 00:00 of 17-11-1858 of the Gregorian calendar) continues to be prevalent.
 Although these time representations are not used directly inside Tudat, we do offer a number of useful conversion functions to support (modified) Julian days as input or output.
 Both quantities can be extracted directly as attributes from the :class:`~tudatpy.astro.time_conversion.DateTime` class.
-The function :func:`~tudatpy.astro.time_conversion.seconds_since_epoch_to_julian_day` can be used to convert the 'typical Tudat time of seconds since J2000 epoch to a Julian day, and :func:`~tudatpy.astro.time_conversion.julian_day_to_seconds_since_epoch` the inverse operation. a Julian day
+The function :func:`~tudatpy.astro.time_conversion.seconds_since_epoch_to_julian_day` can be used to convert the typical Tudat time of seconds since J2000 epoch to a Julian day, and :func:`~tudatpy.astro.time_conversion.julian_day_to_seconds_since_epoch` the inverse operation.

 Conversion between time scales
 ==============================